itskme/Make-A-Minecraft-Server-Using-an-Old-PC/readme.md

-16* confirm
+16. confirm.

-17* Wait for the setup to complete.
+17. Wait for the setup to complete.

-18* Remove your flash drive **when prompted.**
+18. Remove your flash drive **when prompted.**

-19* wait for your server to reboot
+19. wait for your server to reboot

 ## Configure SSH for Remote Access

-1. Install OpenSSH on your main computer (not the one we just configured) by following [this]([Get started with OpenSSH for Windows | Microsoft Learn](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui)) guide from Microsoft.
+1. Install OpenSSH on your main computer (not the one we just configured) by following [this](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui) guide from Microsoft.

 2. Open PowerShell as administrator.

-3. plug your server into your PC via direct ethernet or your home network.
+3. plug your server into your PC via direct ethernet or ensure it is accessible through your home network. **Make sure it has access to the internet for later.**

 4. type "ssh YOUR_SERVER_USERNAME@YOUR_DHCPv4_IP"

-5.
+## Using SSH to Configure the Server

+1. type "sudo apt-get update"

+   -> type your password

+2. type "sudo apt-get **upgrade**"

+   -> type your password

+3. type "clear"

+4. type "sudo groupadd docker"

+5. type "sudo gpasswd -a YOUR_SERVER_USERNAME docker"

+6. restart your server with "sudo reboot"

+7. type "docker ps"

+   * we will be using docker to run the minecraft server

+8. type "mkdir mc-docker"

+9. type "ls" to confirm the folder was made in your home directory, you should see "mc-docker" in purple.

+10. copy the contents of "docker-config.txt" in this repo into your SSH terminal. -> press enter.

+Once the image is downloaded, open your minecraft app and add your server using your ip address and server name from before.

+## Enjoy!

+You have just created a minecraft server!
+It is currently only accessible from within your intranet, but if you want a more permanent solution accessible from anywhere, look into free services like [ngrok]((https://ngrok.com/download).